OldSchoolFoods/OldSchoolFoods.github.io/src/blog/2021-09-17-our-story-the-origin-of-kachori-kaka.md

 ---
 title: "Our Story: The Origin of KACHORI KAKA"
-description: "The project started in Jan 2020, when 2 aspiring entrepreneurs and also good friends pondered over the idea of selling Kachoris.
+des: "The project started in Jan 2020, when 2 aspiring entrepreneurs and also good friends pondered over the idea of selling Kachoris.
 Without taking much time, these fellows started brainstorming and identifying a few taste profiles which will cater to Indian taste buds wrapped inside a Kachori. "
 author: Ankur Dubey
-date: 2021-07-02T10:27:30.201Z
+postDate: 2021-07-02T10:27:30.201Z
-image: /assets/blog/kk-origins-article.png
+featureImg: /assets/blog/kk-origins-article.png
 imageAlt: KACHORI KAKA
+btnText: "read more"
 tags:
   - post
 ---

 <div>

 # How it started